 Identifying Indoor Air Quality Issues in Your Home

 Now that you know the potential risks pertaining to air quality in your home, how do you know if your and your family are at risk?
 Knowing how to identify a number of signs that indicate poor indoor air quality and red flags to identify before the problem gets worse.
-A few signs to be aware of include:
+A few indicators to be aware of include:

 - Stuffy air

 - Allergy symptoms after remodel, refinishing, using new cleaning products, or using pesticides

 - Dirty climate control systems in your home

 - Mold and dust build up

-If these signs are present in your home, it may be time to call a professional.
+If this sounds like your home, it may be time to call a professional.
 Conducting air quality testing and analysis is the best way to assess your home’s indoor air quality and identify any potential concerns.

 Indoor air quality is a big issue for households everywhere.
 Luckily, there are many easy ways to improve it to keep you and your loved ones out of harm’s way.
 While none of these methods are 100 percent foolproof, some preventative measures include: